Butter Pecan Fudge Recipe

 - 1 cup coarsely chopped pecans, toasted

-- 2. In a large heavy saucepan, combine butter, sugars, cream and salt.
+- 2. In a large heavy saucepan, combine remaining butter, granulated and brown sugars, cream and salt.
 Bring to a rapid boil over medium heat, stirring constantly.
 Cook, without stirring, until a candy thermometer reads 234° (soft-ball stage).
 Remove from heat.
 Add vanilla to pan (do not stir).

 Reviews for Butter Pecan Fudge